It would look something like that

 I’ll admit I don’t always read The Marshall Project newsletter when it pops up in my inbox.

-Staying aware and informed is key, but compassion fatigue is a real thing.
+Staying informed is key, but compassion fatigue is a real thing.

 While it’s important to be there for our friends, to actively learn and unlearn, to talk about injustice, it’s helpful to assess our own well being, thoughts, and feelings.